Secret Writer’s Society and the worst bug ever

 (The game had a fourth version released by 99V Phonics Reading & Writing in 1999; the company, now known as Learning Upgrade, says on their old website that they owned the trademark to Secret Writer’s Society, so they must have acquired it after Panasonic Interactive Media closed.)

 So what’s happening here?
 When you click the Read button in the Mac version of the game, it pauses for a few seconds to load the text.
 If you click it again, the game will start loading the text again.
 It will keep reading in the meantime, but as soon it hits any punctuation, it will begin reading from a random point in the swear filter list instead until the text finishes loading.
 If you wrote a very short paragraph, you might hear a single letter; if you wrote more, you’ll hear many more forbidden words.
 If it’s related to the game’s loading speed, this would explain why Maisel reported that this only happened with a long passage and why Panasonic says the issue only occurred on slower computers with memory issues.

-To be honest, though, I would believe if Panasonic concluded this was actually a bug, because the game is kinda shoddy.
-It has trouble saving diary entries and keeping track of what user icon you selected, there are occasional error messages from Macromedia Director, and the Mac version accidentally included a random desktop file.
-It seems plausible that Conexus, the company that developed the game for Panasonic, could have messed up implementing the swear filter this badly.
-If an act of sabotage really did make it into the final product, it’s only because the game was so slipshod that nobody noticed.
+It’s believable that the swear filter really was implemented this badly, because the game is kinda shoddy.
+It has trouble saving diary entries and keeping track of what user icon you selected, there are occasional error messages from Macromedia Director, and the Mac version accidentally included a random desktop file on the disc.
+If an act of sabotage could have made it into the final product, it’s only because the game was so slipshod that nobody would have noticed.